 Job Type: Full-Time

-• Work within existing programming, including Wednesday evenings and Sunday mornings, as well as innovatively exploring and creating other opportunities for youth discipleship, fellowship, service, and worship.
+• Work within existing programming, including Wednesday evenings and Sunday mornings, as well as using personal gifting and interests to innovatively explore and create other opportunities for discipleship, fellowship, service, and worship for adults and children.

 • Report to the Senior Pastor (or equivalent) and provide updates for the church council.
 Work with personnel committee as requested.

-• Faith: A mature commitment to Christ demonstrated through life and testimony; a demonstrable passion for and calling to youth ministry; an understanding of the personality and call of St. John’s.
+• Faith: A mature commitment to Christ demonstrated through life and testimony; a demonstrable passion for and calling to ministry; an understanding of the personality, theological heritage, and call of St. John’s.

 • Skills: Organizational and communication skills, along with leadership (delegation, facilitation, and recruiting) and teaching abilities.

-• Education: Minimum of a Bachelor’s Degree required.
-Formal ministry training preferred.
+• Education: Minimum of a Bachelor’s Degree in music required.
+Formal liturgical training preferred.

 Who We Are—St. John’s